 This will prevent something called “phasing” where the sound travels further to one mic than the other, which can muddy up your recording.

 Some people put a separate mic on the hi-hat, while others prefer to use the overheads and room mic to capture that sound.
-If you have enough inputs and want to try a hi-hat mic, use a Shure SM57 or any other dynamic, directional mic (like we said before, it’s the Swiss Army knife of drum mics!
+If you have enough inputs and want to try a hi-hat mic, use a Shure SM57 or any other dynamic, directional mic (as we said before, it’s the Swiss Army knife of drum mics!
 We love the “57”).

 Point the mic downwards towards your top hi-hat, about 2-3 inches away, and adjust the height if the signal is too loud or quiet.